jgeraigery/SpotlightHelp/pages/ConnectHyperv/hyperv_drilldown_overview.md

 Use this grid to investigate the status of all virtual machines on the Hyper-V server.

 ### Name
  The name of the virtual machine.
-If a corresponding Windows connection exists for this virtual machine then click on the name to open the Windows Server | Home Page
+If a corresponding Windows connection exists for this virtual machine then click on the name to open the Windows Server | Overview page

 ### State
  Power state of the virtual machine.
 For example, Powered On, Powered Off, or Suspended.